Five Chimneys: Analysis

 Olga was not tattooed on arrival to the camp, but was tattooed later with the number 25,403 on her right arm when she obtained a position at the infirmary in Birkenau.
 A British military investigator mentions her tattoo in his report of May 4, 1945.

-Olga speaks of her tattoo in the novel and the numbering process that she observed during her time in the camp.
+Olga speaks of her tattoo in her book and the numbering process that she observed during her time in the camp.

 Olga's group had their hair shorn by inmate barbers.
 However, a German officer intervened in Olga's case, saying: "Don't clip that one's hair".
 Olga, puzzled, but innately suspicious of being singled out, stood in line anyway and had her hair shorn.
 She muses, "one could expect no mercy (from the Germans), except at an ugly price".
 Her instincts were probably right; being an attractive woman she was, without realizing it, probably selected for the camp brothel.
 When the German officer returned and saw her bare skull, he was outraged and slapped her.

 Criminals comprised a high percentage of camp functionaries, while university professors might be in the Scheisskommando (latrine cleaning detail).
 The Germans enjoyed these paradoxes and capricious decisions and ever-changing rules (whose infraction would be punished savagely) may well have been part of a deliberate attempt to induce apathy and lessen the likelihood of resistance.

 Although the survival instinct is powerful, some inmates chose to sacrifice themselves rather than be reduced to brutes or even murderers.
 Thus, the example of the 400 Greeks who chose to die rather than work in the Sonderkommando is inspirational.
 In fact, it is these acts of humanity among the carnage which reinforced Olga's will to live and, in her words: "It is that hope which keeps me alive."

 Five Chimneys is similar to Thanks to My Mother by Schoschana Rabinovici, in the acute powers of observation and memory of the respective authors.
 However, whereas some of the events, especially those of a sexual nature, were over the head of the eleven-year-old narrator of Thanks to My Mother, Olga Lengyel describes such events with an unflinching gaze.
 The physical examination (oral, rectal, vaginal, urethral) given to the nude women arrivals at Auschwitz-Birkenau, while German soldiers chuckled suggestively, is just one example.